dekrom/BepHaxAddon/README.md

 > This is the **last free version** of BepHax.
 All future updates and features will be available exclusively through the **paid version**.
 >
 > **Older versions** remain free to use and distribute.
 You can access previous source code by navigating to [Releases](https://github.com/dekrom/BepHaxAddon/releases) and clicking on the commit hash.
+>
+> If you wanna buy recent versions visit https://bep.dek.to/

 <p align="center">
   <a href="https://discord.gg/EGEhHNSkV8"><img src="https://img.shields.io/badge/Discord-Join%20Server-7289da?style=for-the-badge&logo=discord&logoColor=white" alt="Discord"></a>